-Date Time Last Name of Therapist Type of Case Conceptualizations (Model, Concepts)
+Date Time Last Name of Type of Case Conceptualizations

-THETAPIST (1.1346), 301166

-Observable In terventions ,
+Therapist (Model, Concepts)

 Observable In terventions

+Observable In terventions ·

+Observable In terventions ·

 Observable In terventions

 Observable In terventions

-Observable In tourrontices

-Observable In tei veiitions

 Name:

 Eval of Case Conceptualization Paper: Beginning Practicum

 Diagnosis.
 Good justification of diagnosis based on symptoms via DSM 5 Specific description of Dynamics of Case integrated with systems focus and concepts from MFT 630. (circularity and mutual influence, homeostasis and feedback loops) 15 Comprehensive use of concepts from first chosen model 10 Quality of description of specific client system behaviors that fit model 1 5 Comprehensive use of concepts from second chosen model 10 Quality of description of specific client system behaviors that fit model 2 5 Comprehensive use of concepts from third chosen model 10 Quality of description of specific client system behaviors that fit model 3 5 Quality of intervention from one of the models 5